-This page describes the security architecture of Anthos clusters on AWS, including encryption and node configuration.
+This page describes the security architecture of Anthos clusters on AWS (GKE on AWS), including encryption and node configuration.

 Anthos clusters offer features to help secure your workloads, including the contents of your container image, the container runtime, the cluster network, and access to the cluster API server.

 When you use Anthos clusters, you agree to take on certain responsibilities for your clusters.
 For more information, see Anthos clusters shared responsibilities.

 AWS KMS encryption

 Anthos clusters on AWS uses customer-managed AWS Key Management Service (KMS) symmetric keys to encrypt:

 - EBS volumes for at-rest encryption of control plane and node pool data